Make-School-Courses/ARCHIVE-MOB-6-2D-Game-Development/README.md

-# MOB6 - 2D Game Development
+# ARCHIVE - MOB6 - 2D Game Development

+## NOTE: This repo is no longer maintained

 ## Course Overview